julie-yi202/julie-yi.github.io/cisco-labs/cml/spanning-tree.md

 ### Configure packet capture on the first DS1-DS2 link (Gi0/0-Gi0/0).
 Examine the STP BPDUs.
 <img width="1093" height="502" alt="Screenshot 2026-05-15 130231" src="https://github.com/user-attachments/assets/ca58ec6a-2276-4a95-8a41-f9cca92d2a5a" />
 <img width="1101" height="479" alt="Screenshot 2026-05-15 130331" src="https://github.com/user-attachments/assets/16a3679d-e67c-4e37-8526-979e39b7bb7b" />
+Each distribution switch sends BPDUs for each VLAN that it is serving as the root bridge.
+The BPDUs are sent across the respective VLANs.
+In this example capture, DS1 is sending a BPDU for VLAN 39, and the BPDU is encapsulated in VLAN 39.
+This is an expected PVST operation.